shaho/crwn-clothing/README.md

 # Crown Clothing
-Companion repository for Crown Clothing project
+Companion repository for Crown Clothing project with React and Redux.